KU Editorial Style Guide

 Also: 5-degree temperatures, temperatures fell 5 degrees, temperatures in the 30s (no apostrophe).

-Temperatures get higher or lower, but they don’t get warmer or cooler.
+Temperatures get higher or lower, but phrasing such as warmer temperatures or cooler temperatures is also acceptable.

 that (conjunction) — Use the conjunction that to introduce a dependent clause if the sentence sounds or looks awkward without it.
 There are no hard-and-fast rules, but in general: